 This file shall be available.

-This EF contains the authentication status corresponding to the EAP client supported by the SSIM application.
+This EF contains the authentication status corresponding to the EAP client supported by the SSIM application for ongoing NSSAA procedure(s) associated with S-NSSAI(s).

+This EF contains the same number of records as EFNSSAI.